Cantera/workshop-websites/content.md

 ### Friday Afternoon Sessions

 There will be two advanced afternoon sessions on Friday, each with three parallel sessions.
-If you have suggestions for other topics, please include them on the registration form.
+If you have suggestions for other topics, please include them on the registration form or contact the organizers.

 Afternoon Session 1 (1 PM PDT):